YotamAviv/nerdster/README.md

 - hosted with me at center by default somehow, kludgey, hard-coded okay.

 ** Firebase emulators
-- oneofus-nerdster.firebase.json
-This file seems to be for running the one-of-us-net Firebase project emulator form the 'nerdster' directory.
-The sequence seems to be:
+Run these from 'nerdster' base directory.
-aviv@aviv-Venus-series:~/src/nerdster$ firebase --project=nerdster emulators:start
+$ firebase --project=nerdster emulators:start
-aviv@aviv-Venus-series:~/src/nerdster$ firebase --project=one-of-us-net --config=oneofus-nerdster.firebase.json emulators:start
+$ firebase --project=one-of-us-net --config=oneofus-nerdster.firebase.json emulators:start
-TODO: probably rename nerdster:oneofus-nerdster.firebase.json to oneofus.firebase.json
-TODO: look into what oneofus:firebase.json is for; maybe change its emulator default to match the other.
-NOTE: The Android Firebase stuff seems to cache on the Android device (or emulator), and so even though deleting data or restarting the emulator do delete the data, the Android Firebase stuff still finds cached, deleted data.

 ## Doc
 ### All statements on this page